yyporsche/CarND-Behavioral-Cloning/writeup.md

 ####3.
 Creation of the Training Set & Training Process

-I used the data from Udacity.
+I used the data from Udacity, it has 8640 number of data points.
 I filter out the data points which speed is less than 20.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I added the left and right camera data into the training with a 0.25 steer degree offset.
-Then I mirrored all the data to get another full data set.
+I also used the left and right pictures.
+Then I mirrored all the picture and steer angle to generate one more set of all the data points.
 I finally randomly shuffled the data set and put 10% of the data into a validation set and 10% of the data into a test set.